 Unless indicated specifically in this Code, the District's jurisdiction does not extend to students as they go to and from school.
 It is the parent's responsibility to assure their child's safety as they travel to and from school.

 Dress Code

-The Pasadena Independent School District has established the following standardized dress code for students.
+The standardized dress code for students is located in The Student Handbook.